juju/docs/src/en/troubleshooting.md

 After identifying the source of a problem, take a look at our further troubleshooting documentation for help on finding a solution:

-- [Troubleshooting model upgrade][upgrade] includes help for upgrading Juju across a model
+ - [Troubleshooting model upgrades][troubleshooting-upgrades] includes
+   help for upgrading Juju across a model
-- [Cloud specific troubleshooting][clouds] covers issues with specific clouds
+ - [Troubleshooting clouds][troubleshooting-clouds] covers issues with specific clouds
+ - [Troubleshooting removals][troubleshooting-removals] provides help when you cannot remove/destroy something cleanly

 Alternatively, if your issue is not addressed here, get in touch via our [Contacts page][contactus] or consider the
 [Juju section on askubuntu.com](http://askubuntu.com/search?q=juju).

 <!-- LINKS -->

 [modelsupgrade]: ./models-upgrade.html "Upgrading Juju software"
 [charmstore]: https://jujucharms.com/
 [logs]: ./troubleshooting-logs.html
-[upgrade]: ./troubleshooting-upgrade.html
 [tools]: ./troubleshooting-tools.html
+[troubleshooting-upgrades]: ./troubleshooting-upgrade.html
-[clouds]: ./troubleshooting-clouds.html
+[troubleshooting-clouds]: ./troubleshooting-clouds.html
+[troubleshooting-removals]: ./troubleshooting-removals.html
 [contactus]: ./contact-us.html